parthasen/systemPipeR/README.md

 queuing system (e.g. Torque) of a compute cluster.

 ### Usage
-Instructions to run systemPipe.R are given in analysis.R.
+Instructions for running systemPipe.R are given in analysis.R.
+The expected format to define the RNA-Seq samples (e.g. FASTQ files) and their labels is given in targets.txt.